Richard Branson Announces Trip to Space, Ahead of Jeff Bezos

 Branson’s company announced Thursday evening that its next test flight will be July 11 and that its founder will be among the six people on board.
 The winged rocket ship will soar from New Mexico — the first carrying a full crew of company employees.
 It will be only the fourth trip to space for Virgin Galactic.

-Bezos chose July 20 as his West Texas launch date — the 52nd anniversary of the Apollo 11 moon landing.
+Bezos chose July 20 — the 52nd anniversary of the Apollo 11 moon landing — as his West Texas launch date.
 He assigned himself to the flight just a month ago, the final stretch in a yearslong race to space between the two rich rocketeers.

 Related Stories